E.Tree

 return {'failure': 1, 'message': 'This millitary staff member does not exist.'}

 The issue here is that it concatenates our input inside the XPATH query.
-Therefore, this results in a XPATH injection vulnerability.
+Therefore, this results in an XPATH injection vulnerability.
 We can find some payloads in HackTricks to exploit XPATH injection.
 We can do a simple check:

 Oracle